roschkoenig/Zebrafish_Seizures/README.md

 1. Identify induced [network-wide changes](#visualise-sensor-space-changes-of-neuronal-dynamics-using-a-sliding-window) in neuronal activity at 'sensor space' - i.e. directly from the meausured signals
 2. Use simulations to test whether DCM can resurrect neuronal parameters from calcium imaging signals
-3. Use [DCM](#set-up-and-invert-baseline-dcm) and [Bayesian model comparison](use-bayesian-model-reduction-to-make-inference-on-model-architecture-at-baseline) to identify a parsimonious baseline network architecture
+3. Use [DCM](#set-up-and-invert-baseline-dcm) and [Bayesian model comparison](#use-bayesian-model-reduction-to-make-inference-on-model-architecture-at-baseline) to identify a parsimonious baseline network architecture
-4. Use a hierarchical DCM to identify slow changes in neuronal parameters induced by the induced seizures
+4. Use a [time-windowed](#set-up-sliding-window-files-for-dcm-analysis), hierarchical DCM to identify slow changes in neuronal parameters induced by the induced seizures
 5. Simulate the effects of the identified parameter changes to identify their effects on the network

 ### Visualise sensor space changes of neuronal dynamics using a sliding window